About Hyperbaric Therapy

 Hyperbaric therapy is delivered in an airtight, pressure-controlled container large enough to accommodate an adult lying down.
 Patients may watch TV, listen to music or even sleep while lying comfortably in the chamber.
 Side effects are limited, with the most commonly reported including light-headedness or popping in the ears.

 The term “hyperbaric” means “high pressure.”
 Exposing patients to a 100 percent oxygen under pressure for an extended period has been proven to be effective in treating a variety of problems, including but not limited to:

 - Scuba diving injuries and “the bends”

-- Wounds and life-threatening infection
+- Life-threatening infection

 Hyperbaric oxygen therapy may be recommended as the primary treatment, or as part of a combination of treatment strategies.

 Oxygen in the chamber is compressed to the level ordered by the consulting physician.
 The time spent inside the chamber and the total number of treatments varies according to the condition being treated, severity and response.